wren-lang/wren/doc/site/classes.markdown

 Foo.speak2()   // ditto
 </pre>

+As well as ordinary methods static getters, setters and operators are supported.

+Whilst the `this` keyword can be used in a static method, it refers to the class object itself rather than an instance of it.

 ### Static fields

 A name that starts with *two* underscores is a *static* field.
 They work